Should Your Next Mobile App Be Built with Flutter?

 It is also worthwhile to analyze why Flutter may be more advantageous than technologies like React Native, Ionic, or Xamarin.
 The details under the hood are what set Flutter apart from other technologies.
 Flutter builds straight to machine code, not to any intermediate code, allowing for more performant apps due to less overhead.
 Flutter uses a rendering engine called Skia, which has shown to be about as quick as native apps, so UI works fluidly between platforms

-This also improves hardware control, and connecting to device diagnostics, Bluetooth, GPS, and other sensors is much more straightforward.
+This also improves hardware control, and connecting to devise diagnostics, Bluetooth, GPS, and other sensors is much more straightforward.
 There is less need to use third-party packages to access these features and fewer instances of being unable to access necessary APIs.